Well, 182 million people can’t be wrong. That’s how many people subscribe to streaming video service Netflix each month.

 If you are one of them, you’re using a streaming media player, smart TV, phone, or computer to watch a lot of good content.
 Stuff like “Stranger Things” and “Ozark” are super popular.
 Tap or click here for ways to make binge-watching Netflix even easier.

 But, if you have Netflix or are considering getting it, you know it isn’t free.
 The basic subscription starts at a reasonable $8.99 a month.
-However, it’s $12.99 to watch in high-definition or $15.99 for ultra HD.
-Is there a way to enjoy your shows that don’t cost as much?
+However, it’s $13.99 to watch in high-definition or $17.99 for ultra HD.
+Is there a way to enjoy streaming that doesn’t cost as much?
 Yes, let’s look at some free alternatives.

 How to stream movies and shows for free